smartcontractkit/crec-sdk/services/dta/README.md

 # DTA Service

-The DTA (Decentralized Token Administration) Service provides a comprehensive Go SDK for interacting with the DTA smart contracts.
-This service enables fund administrators, distributors, and users to manage fund tokens, process subscription/redemption requests, and handle DTA-related operations through the CVN (Chainlink Verifiable Network) infrastructure.
+The DTA (Digital Transfer Agent) Service provides a comprehensive Go SDK for interacting with the DTA smart contracts.
+This service enables distributors to manage fund token requests and fund administrators to administer their marketplace and process subscription/redemption requests.

 ## Table of Contents